 If $s$ is within our function class, although a Gaussian target distribution will change the minimizer from $\rtd$ to $s$, it will not bias the predicted mean, as we show below.
 Suppose $g(.|\mu,\sigma^2)$ is the pdf of a Gaussian distribution with mean $\mu$ and variance $\sigma^2$.
 Let us write the bias of $s$:

-The second line above proves \textbf{Statement 2} and the third line shows \textbf{Statement 3} for Gaussian target distribution.
+The second line above proves \textbf{Statement 2} and the third line shows the claim for Gaussian target distribution.

-The prediction function $\pdnox$ is restricted to a histogram in HL-Gaussian.
+The prediction function $\pdnox$ is restricted to a histogram in HL-Gauss.
 This restriction can bias the predictions in at least two ways.
 The first source of bias is due to the fact that $s$ is truncated to match the support of $\pdnox$.
-We do not explore truncation here, and assume that $\pdnox$ has a sufficiently wide support so that there is negligible probability in tails of $s$ beyond this range.
-The second source of bias is a result of using discrete bins for prediction.
+We do not explore truncation here, and assume that the support of $\pdnox$ is $(-\infty,\infty)$.
+The second source of bias is a result of using discrete bins for prediction which is present even in the case of infinite support.
 We call this bias \textit{discretization bias} and quantify it.

-The histogram density that minimizes the cross-entropy to $s$ is one where the probability in each bin is equal to the probability of $s$ in the range of that bin.
-We call this density $\pdnox^*$ and find the difference between the expected values of $\pdnox^*$ and $\rtd$.